 Here is What You Need to Know About Child Custody in New Jersey

-As you know, child custody is among the most critical divorce-related issues, and if you are a divorcing spouse in New Jersey, you must continue reading and speak with our experienced Chatham divorce attorneys to learn more about custody matters, how courts decide on custody, and how our firm can help you and your family through every step of the legal process ahead.
+As you know, child custody is among the most critical divorce-related issues, and if you are a divorcing spouse in New Jersey, you must continue reading and speak with our experienced Morristown divorce attorneys to learn more about custody matters, how courts decide on custody, and how our firm can help you and your family through every step of the legal process ahead.
 Here are some of the questions you may have:

 What are the two types of child custody in New Jersey?